alan-turing-institute/TTW-Practitioners-Hub/README.md

  - Lucy Killoran, Enrichment Student, The Alan Turing Institute
  - Arielle Bennett, Programme Manager, The Alan Turing Institute
  - Vicky Hellon, Research Community Manager, The Alan Turing Institute

 **Previous project members**
  - Cami Rincón, Research Application Officer

-*Please create [an issue](../../issues) to share references or ideas related to the development of this project.*
+This work is supported by Innovate UK BridgeAI.
+The project has also received funding and support from the Ecosystem Leadership Award under the EPSRC Grant EP/X03870X/1 & The Alan Turing Institute.

 📫 Contact
 ---